casasoftch/casawp/readme.md

 This is the dev version of the plugin please refer to ... to learn more about it.

+#casasync migration
-##If you are updating from "casasync" to "casawp" please execute the following queries
+If you are updating from "casasync" to "casawp" please execute the following.

+##Database changes

 This renames to postmetas and removes the unnecesary casasync_ prefixes.
 It does however first rename the casasync_id item because this one remains solely with a prefix